 Double stacked magnum shaders are not used as frequently as they once were.
 The needles on a double stack magnum shader are not as spread out but still function similarly.

-Loose needles are not frequently purchased or used.
+Loose needles are not purchased or used very often.
 If they are used, loose needles are best for performing hand-poked tattoos.
-Hand-poked tattoos are not as common as they used to be, and it’s challenging to find a professional trained in the art.
+Hand-poked tattoos are not as common as they used to be and it’s challenging to find a professional trained in the art.

-If you’re not a tattoo artist, you don’t need to know how needles are classified because you’re not buying them, but it’s still an interesting fact to know.
+If you’re not a tattoo artist, you don’t need to know how needles are classified because you’re not buying them, yet it’s still an interesting fact to know.